Yasser Al-Fahmi: Early career

 Fahmi was born in Mecca, Saudi Arabia in 1991.
 At the age of thirteen he played Al-Hara Club until 2009 he signed with Al-Ahli Club.

 Al-Ahli

 Yasser Al-Fahmi joined Al-Ahli club as a youth player.
 He spent 8 years at the club and helped Al-Ahli win the Saudi Federation Cup and the King Cup of Champions, among many other achievements.
 He played an instrumental role in Al-Ahli's run in the 2012 AFC Champions League where the club reached the final.
 However, during a friendly against Al-Qadsia in August 2012 he suffered an ACL and spent six months on the sideline.

 Al-Qadsiah

 On 31 August 2022, Al-Fahmi joined Al-Qadsiah.

+Al-Jubail

+On 31 January 2024, Al-Fahmi joined Saudi Second Division side Al-Jubail.

 International career

 He played for Saudi Arabia U-20 as in 2010 AFC U-19 Championship and 2011 FIFA U-20 World Cup.

 2010 AFC U-19 Championship 2010

-He scored his first goal for the national team in the AFC U-19 Championship 2010 against Syria U-20 in the 41st Minute and they won by a score of 1-0,although they lost the Semi-final versus Australia U-20 2-0.
+He scored his first goal for the national team in the AFC U-19 Championship 2010 against Syria U-20 in the 41st Minute and they won by a score of 1–0,although they lost the Semi-final versus Australia U-20 2–0.